When you create your crowdsourcing project, you get to decide the award that will inspire innovators to solve the problem.

 Of course, if you need more help and time, .

-You decide what breakthrough needs to be accomplished to solve your challenge.
+You decide what breakthrough needs to be accomplished to solve your problem and determine a winner.

 You choose the judges and the submission criteria.
 Do people need to create a prototype of the solution?
 Present the best algorithm?
 You can also let the crowd decide, with public voting.